CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Liskov substitution principle

-We don't have any abstract classes or inheritance in our program.
-Due to this, we cannot demonstrate the Liskov Substitution Principle.
+We don't have many usages of inheritance in our program.
+Due to this, the Liskov Substitution Principle isn't demonstrated very strongly.
 In order to demonstrate this principle, we can design a superclass in the future that can be replaced by its subclasses without altering the functionality of the program.

 ### Interface segregation principle